-Hospice is not a place.
-Hospice is a philosophy of care, not a place.
-The goal of hospice is to provide care where people are most comfortable – at home.
-Therefore, most patients receive care right where they live: in a private residence, assisted living community, skilled nursing facility, or even in a hospital.
+Hospice is a philosophy of care that provides care and support where people are most comfortable – at home.
+More than 90 percent of hospice patients receive care right where they live: in a private residence, assisted living community, skilled nursing facility, or even in a hospital.
 Care focuses on pain and symptom management, as well as reducing stress and anxiety, to improve quality of life.
 At end of life, it provides a dignified, peaceful death.

 When care and symptoms cannot be managed in a residential setting, Lower Cape Fear LifeCare provides care to patients and families in one of its three inpatient hospice care centers.
 These home-like, serene facilities are available exclusively for our patients.
 Lower Cape Fear LifeCare is the only hospice provider in our region to operate inpatient facilities.

-Hospice isn’t about giving up on life.
+Hospice is about choosing to focus on what’s most important at this time of life.
 When curative treatment is no longer available or desired, hospice care allows people to live in comfort and dignity for whatever time they have left.
 The focus is on quality of life instead of a cure.
 Individualized plans of care allow patients to determine what is most important to them while receiving care.
 Goals are re-evaluated as the illness progresses, allowing patients and their loved ones to remain in control of their care.

 Lower Cape Fear LifeCare has actually supported many patients in realizing bucket list wishes while receiving hospice care: taking one last trip to the beach, meeting their rock ‘n roll hero, marrying the love of their life, and realizing a lifetime wish to exhibit their artwork, just to name a few.

-Hospice is not only for the last days of life.
-When people hear that someone they know is in hospice care, many of them think that means that the person only has days to live.
+Hospice provides for months of care and support.
+When people hear that someone they know is in hospice care, many think that means that the person only has days to live.
 Unfortunately, that is the case for too many as most people are referred to care when they are already actively dying.
 The fact is that hospice care provides months of improved quality of life for patients and their loved ones.

 We hear it far too often from family members: “I wish I had called hospice sooner.”

-Hospice is not just for cancer patients.
-Cancer patients represent approximately 37% of hospice patients.
-The rest have some other life-limiting illness such as heart disease, COPD, liver disease, kidney failure, ALS, Alzheimer’s disease, stroke or any other terminal illness eligible for hospice care.
+Hospice provides care to people with all types of illnesses.
+While cancer patients represent approximately 37% of hospice patients, the rest have some other life-limiting illness such as heart disease, COPD, liver disease, kidney failure, ALS, Alzheimer’s disease, stroke, or any other terminal illness eligible for hospice care.

 As a nonprofit hospice provider, Lower Cape Fear LifeCare does not refuse anyone care based on their ability to pay.

-Hospice is not religiously affiliated.
+Hospice embraces all religious and spiritual beliefs and practices.
 Hospice chaplains respect the spiritual beliefs, faith traditions, and practices of all individuals.
 Chaplains provide spiritual care that patients and families find comforting, whether they consider themselves religious or not.
 They help patients explore their unique sources of faith and hope, recognize their own spiritual nature and individual practice of faith, or just provide a compassionate caring presence and listening ear.

-Hospice does not hasten death.
+Hospice provides for a dignified death free from pain.
 Many people think that hospice hastens death because many times, as soon as they hear someone is receiving hospice care, they learn this person has died.
 This has to do with when the patient was referred for care and is not an indication that hospice care hastened their death.
-The goal of hospice care is to improve quality of life for patients and families for whatever time they have left.
+The goal of hospice care is to improve the quality of life for patients and families for whatever time they have left.

 There are no studies that show that hospice care quickens death, however, there are studies that prove that hospice patients may actually live longer than patients who do not receive hospice care.